omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 It can be possible to select or create a new folder in some document libraries, if necessary.
 That is normally true, for example, for document libraries in teamsites where you are a member.

-When you point at a libray or folder, an arrow is shown:
+When you point at a libray or folder, an arrow is displayed:

 .. image:: normal-document-arrow-77.png